photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 And so, he once again finds himself being sentenced to death.
 On the day of his execution, he requested his final meal - three bananas.

-You know what?
-No! says the executioner.
-I’ve had it with you, your stupid bananas, and walking out of here unharmed.
+“You know what?
+No!” says the executioner.
+“I’ve had it with you, your stupid bananas, and walking out of here unharmed.
 I’m not giving you a thing to eat.
-We’re strapping you in and doing this now.
+We’re strapping you in and doing this now.”
 It’s against protocol, but the executioner straps the man into the electric chair without a last meal.
 The executioner throws the switch, sparks fly, and smoke fills the room - and the man sits there unharmed.
 The executioner is speechless.

-The man looks at the executioner and says, Oh, the bananas have nothing to do with it.
-I’m just a bad conductor.
+The man looks at the executioner and says, “Oh, the bananas have nothing to do with it.
+I’m just a bad conductor.”

 Penguins in a Car {#penguins-in-a-car .unnumbered}
 -----------------